pingcap/community/working-groups/wg-key-visualizer.md

 ## Goals

-The Key Visualizer Working Group aims to implement a visual component to show key heatmap of the TiKV cluster, which is useful for troubleshooting inefficient application usage patterns.
+The Key Visualizer Working Group aims to implement a visual component to show key heatmap of the TiKV cluster, which is useful for troubleshooting TiKV performance issues and identify inefficient application usage patterns.

 Proposal: [KeyVisualizer: The visualized hotspot profiler](https://github.com/pingcap/community/issues/88)